Bamurru Plains - Northern Territory, Australia

 Excellent food and wine add to the ‘Wild Bush Luxury’ experience.
 Evenings tend to start with 'sundowners' and canapés, and meals in the lodge tend to be communal with guests sharing stories about their day while enjoying wholesome and innovative cuisine.
 Your hosts and guides will be integral to your stay here and you will receive personal attention only possible in a lodge with so few guests - it is their knowledge and experience that bring the place alive.

-Whether bush walking, cruising the river or taking a 4 wheel drive safari, you will see wallabies, dingos, crocodiles, buffalo and wild pigs along with fantastic bird life.
+Whether bush walking, cruising the river or taking a 4 wheel drive safari in Bamarru's Toyata land cruisers, you will see wallabies, dingos, crocodiles, buffalo and wild pigs along with fantastic bird life.
 Fishing, whether for Barramundi in the river or for larger game is second to none here and you can also visit Kakadu National Park and Arnhem Land for more stunning landscapes and important aboriginal heritage sites.

-There are nine safari suites on raised wooden platforms at Bamurru Plains.
-Three of the safari suites have air-conditioning.
+There are ten safari suites on raised wooden platforms at Bamurru Plains, nine Safari suites and the Kingfisher Suite which offers more room and privacy.
+Three of the Safari Bungalows have air-conditioning.
 Each is simple and stylish in design yet great attention to detail has been paid to comfort and all of the suites have comfortable king size beds with 100% organic cotton linen, en-suite bathrooms with high pressure showers and large soft bath towels.
 Each suite has a covered seating area where you can escape from the sun, curl up with a book or watch the wildlife.

 Bamurru Plains welcomes children over the age of 8 years.
 However, there are no specific facilities for them.
 But due to the personal attention given at the camp, your guide can tailor your excursions in order to suit all of the family.